First Aid

 When you witness a seizure, you should:

-• keep the person from falling and assist him or her to lie down.
+- keep the patient from falling and assist him to lie down.

-• roll the person on his or her side to drain any saliva or blood from mouth.
+- roll the patient on his side to drain any saliva or blood from mouth.

-• clear the area of hard, sharp or hot objects to protect the person from injury.
+- clear the area of hard, sharp or hot objects to protect the patient from injury.

 You should not:

-• restrain the movement of the person as this may cause injury to him or her.
+- restrain the movement of the person as this may cause injury to him.

-• put anything between his or her teeth as this may result in dental damage.
+- put anything between his teeth as this may result in dental damage.

-• roll the person on his or her side to drain any saliva or vomit from the mouth.
+- roll the patient on his side to drain any saliva or vomit from the mouth.

-• keep the person warm and covered with a blanket or clothing.
+- keep the patient warm and covered with a blanket or clothing.

-• stay with the person until the ambulance personnel arrive.
+- stay with the patient until the ambulance personnel arrive.

 You should not:

-• place anything such as pillow under the person’s head.
+- place anything such as pillow under the patient’s head.

-• Feed him or her anything, no matter it is solid food or liquid.
+- feed him anything, no matter it is solid food or liquid.

 Further information on emergency care is available on the links below.